 During the final weeks of the program, staff will help you to focus on your most challenging exercises and build support outside of the program in the form of outpatient providers and family and friends.
 Family and treatment provider consultations will be encouraged as well as a concrete plan for transitioning to outpatient therapy.
 A plan will be developed to maximize progress once you leave the program.

 To start the referral process, providers are asked to complete a Referral Form.
 If you do not have an outpatient provider, please call the Intake Department to complete a telephone screening.

 *Individual therapy sessions take place two days per week during this time.
 Medication sessions are scheduled as needed during program time or breaks.

-Staff Psychiatrist - After completing her medical degree at SUNY Buffalo’s School of Medicine, Dr. Chiappone completed her General Psychiatry residency through Brown University where she became particularly interested in working with patients struggling with Obsessive-Compulsive Disorder.
+Program Chief for OCD/ Anxiety Disorders - After completing her medical degree at SUNY Buffalo’s School of Medicine, Dr. Chiappone completed her General Psychiatry residency through Brown University where she became particularly interested in working with patients struggling with Obsessive-Compulsive Disorder.
 She is now the psychiatrist for the Obsessive Compulsive Disorder/Anxiety Disorder Intensive Outpatient Program in addition to outpatient work.

-Exposure Coach - Emily received her M.A. in Clinical Counseling Psychology with a concentration in Cognitive-Behavioral Therapy (CBT) from Assumption College in 2018.
+Program Therapist - Emily received her M.A. in Clinical Counseling Psychology with a concentration in Cognitive-Behavioral Therapy (CBT) from Assumption College in 2018.
 She completed internships in the Young Adult Partial Hospital Program at Butler and Stonehill College Counseling Services.